dwnhgyl/LegendaryRL/World Reference Files/backgrounds.md

 1 Cunning, 2 Wisdom

-Staff, Cloak, Footpads, Dagger, 2 Random Scrolls (all ID’d)
+Staff, Cloak, Soft Shoes, Dagger, 2 Random Scrolls (all ID’d)

 “All told, you do not regret being forced into the cloister.
 You learned much you could not have learned elsewhere, including much they did not want you to.
 But you have outgrown the place, and the world awaits!”